 Florence Gell Park

-Where: 85 Varsity Road, Toronto
+Address: 85 Varsity Road, Toronto

 High Park

-Where: 1873 Bloor St. West, Toronto
+Address: 1873 Bloor St. West, Toronto

 As you might expect from a name like “High Park”, it’s pretty impressive.
-Best known for its popularity cherry blossom season and Dream in High Park, the list of amenities is long, from common features (outdoor pool, playgrounds, off-leash dog area, baseball diamonds, wading pool, ice rink) to the unique (free zoo, outdoor theatre, nature trails, restaurant and pond).
+Best known for its popularity cherry blossom season and Dream in High Park outdoor theatre, the list of amenities is long, from common features (outdoor pool, playgrounds, off-leash dog area, baseball diamonds, wading pool, ice rink) to the unique (free zoo, nature trails, restaurant and pond).

 Trinity Bellwoods Park

-Where: 790 Queen St. West, Toronto
+Address: 790 Queen St. West, Toronto

 Hang with the hipsters on West Queen West, where you’ll find a large playground, baseball fields and large off-leash dog area, farmers’ market as well as informal free concerts on weekend.